Praxxian/lava-flow/README.md

 ## Compatibility Matrix

-I highly recommend using Foundry v10, as the latest version of this module will have the best functionality and latest bug fixes.
+I highly recommend using the latest version of Foundry supported by the module, as the latest version of this module will have the best functionality and latest bug fixes.
 | Lava Flow Version | Foundry Version |
 | -- | -- |
 | v1.\* | v9 |